vitest-dev/vitest/docs/guide/browser/index.md

     browser: {
       provider: 'playwright', // or 'webdriverio'
       enabled: true,
-      // at least one config is required
+      // at least one instance is required
-      configs: [
+      instances: [
         { browser: 'chromium' },
       ],
     },